 - Ask a mechanic to double check your bike for safety before riding away.

-When you come to the Broken Spoke, we ask you to invest in your education with a contribution between £15 and £5 per session (extra donations are always welcome!).
+When you come to use the workshop, we ask you to support Broken Spoke’s sustainability with a contribution between £25 and £5 per session (extra donations are always welcome!).
 Your contribution helps us provide you with guidance from our highly skilled mechanics and volunteers, pay the rent for our central Oxford workshop and generally keep the show on the road.
 In addition to workshop time your contribution includes the use of lubes, cleaners, gloves, rags, an apron, and access to bike repair literature.

 We also have a fully stocked tea and coffee selection and a jar of biscuits available for when your blood sugar level drops or your patience runs out.